-The EM did a solid job of handling many of the tasks typically assigned to a product manager: he was great at generating ideas with the team, defining metrics, prioritizing what to work on.
+The EM did a solid job of handling many of the tasks typically assigned to a product manager: he was great at generating ideas with the team, defining metrics, and prioritizing what to work on.

 After our new PM joined, the team found a much stronger focus and rhythm.